Our Curriculum

 The curriculum is everything that we intend children to learn.
 This has been carefully mapped out so that children experience a coherent, well-sequenced curriculum that builds on what they have been taught, know and can do.

-It has been designed to equip children with the knowledge, attitudes and dispositions they need to acquire key skills and conceptual understanding in a range of subjects
+It has been designed to equip children with the knowledge, attitudes and dispositions they need to acquire key skills and conceptual understanding in a range of subjects.

 The school curriculum is split into three key stages and has been designed in a way that new learning always builds on what has already been taught.
 The three stages are Early Years (Reception), Key Stage 1 (Year 1 and Year 2) and Key Stage 2 ( Years 3,4,5 and 6)

-Children are taught the knowledge they need to know through inquiry, discussion and carefully sequence activities and experiences planned by the class teacher.
+Children are taught the knowledge they need to know through inquiry, discussion and carefully sequenced activities and experiences planned by the class teacher.
 All the subjects we teach at this school are planned and delivered in a similar way to ensure that learning is cumulative and builds on what children have already been taught.

 The aims of the Curriculum